swith to German Vocalist Waltraud Rennebaum English Homepage Maalot, the new repertoire

 Besides Shoshan, Heike concentrates on chamber music with various ensembles and orchestras.

-If requested by the organizer, the group will complement the biblical repertoire by beautiful traditional Israeli songs and by a piece of classical music for piano and flute, or a piano solo.
+If requested by the organizer, the recital can be varied by pieces of classical music for piano and flute, or a piano solo.

 The Ensemble performs festive evening concerts in churches and synagogues as well as musical church services.
 Also commemorations, Bible exhibitions and conferences can get a special musical accent by a Shoshan concert.
 Because of the Hebrew colouring in style and language, the music is very suitable for literary recitals and exhibitions of Jewish and Christian artists.
 The duration and intention of the programme is usually arranged with the organizer.